kidal5/CarsFlow/README.md

   - Added dateTime filtering to Počty průjezdů sheet
   - Fixed errors, when some input sheets were empty - aka no camera data
   - Updated naming scheme of sheets, to avoid duplicates

+- 17.03.2024
+  - Added vehicle cateogry filtering to all sheets
+  - Fixed error in sheet Časové údaje, where time-based filtering were not applied correctly